ouya/docs/construct_2.md

 #### CocoonJS

-##### Install CocoonJS Launcher on OUYA

-[Install](https://play.google.com/store/apps/details?id=com.ideateca.cocoonjslauncher) on a regular rooted Android device, extract an APK and side load it on OUYA.
+##### Setup

+1. Create yourself a free developer account on https://ludei.com
+2. Install CocoonJS Launcher on OUYA.
+Go to dev portal (create a project) and click 'Compile Launcher' under COMPILATION.
+You'll get an email in a few mins with zip.
+Unzip it and `adb install` debug apk of CocoonJS Launcher.

 ##### Hello World